“A Monument to Good Intentions”: Why Hundreds of Cogeneration Plants in Ukraine Are Not Operating

 - Centralized installation and commissioning teams.

-- A single standard for integrating KGU into the heating network.
+- A single standard for integrating CHP plants into heating networks.

-Because a CGU that does not work is not a reserve.
-It is a monument to good intentions…
+Because a CHP plant that isn’t operating isn’t a reserve.
+It’s a monument to good intentions…

-Experts believe that the government’s statement signals two things:
+Experts believe the government’s statement signals two things:

-- They understand that it is not enough to bring in generators; they need to ensure that they work.
+- They understand that simply delivering generators isn’t enough; they need to ensure they work.

-- They are creating a simplified communication channel — the Pulse platform, where businesses can directly complain about specific obstacles to connecting their generators.
+- They are creating a simplified communication channel—the “Pulse” platform—where businesses can directly report specific obstacles when connecting their generators.
 This is an attempt to “sort out” the situation manually and remove administrative barriers.
-The main thing is that it works.
+The main thing is that it makes a difference.

 Author: Alla Dunina